HakataMike/Composite-Omarchy/README.md

 # Compositor ARC

-A free, open-source image editor for Linux and Omarchy, built with C++ and Qt 6.
+A free, small file-size (<10MB) open-source image editor for Linux and Omarchy, built with C++ and Qt 6.
 Combine images, paint and retouch, add text and shapes, and adjust colors in a layered workspace.

 ## Features